codehornets/claude-assess-decide-do-mega-prompt/docs/ADD_FRAMEWORK_MEGAPROMPT.md

 - Identify areas where ADD integration could deepen
 - Suggest refinements based on interaction patterns
 - Remain open to user's evolving understanding of their own framework

+---

+**Note**: A personalized variant of this mega prompt exists (`ADD_FRAMEWORK_MEGAPROMPT_USER_CONTEXT.md`) that includes a user context section.
+This can be customized with your own ADD background and relationship with the framework.